Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

-The government has pledged £320 million for the academic year 2020-21 to support PE and school sport in primary schools.
+The government has pledged £320 million per annum to support PE and school sport in primary schools.
 This funding is provided by the Departments for Education, Health and Culture, Media and Sport.
 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport on offer.
-The premium should be used to develop or add to the PE and sport activities in school and to build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years
+The premium should be used to develop or add to the PE and sport activities in school and to build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years.

 There are 5 key indicators that schools should expect to see improvement in the following: